inoio/solrs/README.md

 For "slow" servers (response time > average) tests are run with a fixed `maxDelay` (default: 10 seconds), this is also the case for "fast" servers when there are no users queries in the meantime.

-To have initial stats, after the `FastestServerLB` was created it runs multiple test queries (default: 10).
+To have initial stats, after the `FastestServerLB` was created it runs the test queries several times (default: 10).
 This can be overridden with `initialTestRuns`.

 `FastestServerLB` also exports stats via JMX (under object name `io.ino.solrs:type=FastestServerLB`), in case you're interested in this.